1889: UC Regents announce, “the intention…to establish a course of instruction in the science and art of teaching.”

 2010: Principal Leadership Institute (PLI) celebrates 10-year anniversary with gala benefit at Blackhawk Museum.

 Judith Warren Little begins 5-year term as Dean.
-She is the first full-time female Dean of the GSE.
+She is the first female to serve as a full-time Dean of the GSE.

 2011: The Developmental Teacher Education Program (DTE) opens admissions for fall 2011.